BishalLakha/bishallakha.github.io/_posts/2024-02-06-graph-diffusion-model.md

 \end{bmatrix}
 $$

-Here, $\beta_t$ indicates the probability of the edge state not changing.
+Here, $$\beta_t$$ indicates the probability of the edge state not changing.
 This formulation allows for direct sampling at any timestep $t$ independently for each edge and non-edge, facilitating the simplification of the sampling process without relying on previous timesteps.

 ### 2.2 Reverse Process

 Reverse process aims to recover the original graph from the noise.
-The reverse transition is denoted as $q(A_{t-1}|A_t, A_0)$ and is crucial for training to learn to denoise the graphs.
-The reverse transition probabilities are derived from the forward probabilities with a dependence on the initial graph \( A_0 \) to ensure accurate regeneration of the graph given as:
+The reverse transition is denoted as $$q(A_{t-1}|A_t, A_0)$$ and is crucial for training to learn to denoise the graphs.
+The reverse transition probabilities are derived from the forward probabilities with a dependence on the initial graph $$A_0$$ to ensure accurate regeneration of the graph given as:

 $$
 q(A_{t-1}|A_t, A_0) = \frac{q(A_t | A_{t-1}) q(A_{t-1} | A_0)}{q(A_t | A_0)}.